 All written assignments will be graded on a 1-5 scale, where 5=excellent, 4=good, 3=satisfactory, 2=unsatisfactory, and 1=poor.
 Note that 5s will be rare; they are reserved for truly top-notch assignments.
+Grades for assignments submitted will be reduced by 0.5 points for each day late.

-(1) Learning Journals (40%)
+(1) Learning Journals (30%)

-Learning Journals consist of 4 components: 1 initial goal statement and 3 negotiation analyses.
+Learning Journals consist of 3 components: 1 initial goal statement and 2 negotiation analyses.
 See the guidelines attached to this syllabus for a detailed description of what the journal requires and the dates of the assignments.
-Complete these assignments by posting them to your personal Learning Journal Folder on WebCafé.
+Complete these assignments by posting them to your personal Learning Journal Folder on Canvas.

-(2) Final Reflection Paper (30%)
+(2) Final Reflection Paper (40%)

 For the final reflection paper, I would like you to carry out and analyze a real-world negotiation.
 For this negotiation you should negotiate something of personal value to you.
 You should report on your plan, your strategy, and the negotiation results.
-You can negotiate for anything you would like-a good or service from a merchant, a salary from a potential employer, etc. This paper should be approximately 5 pages.
+You can negotiate for anything you would like-a good or service from a merchant, a salary from a potential employer, etc. This paper should be approximately 5 double-spaced pages.
 At the end, please review the most important lessons that you learned in this course, your key strengths as a negotiator, and how you hope to improve moving forward.